AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-find-work.md

 ## Prerequisites

-* You must install the [!DNL Workfront] for Adobe XD plugin before you can Find your work in Adobe XD.
+* You must install the [!DNL Workfront for Adobe XD] plugin before you can Find your work in [!DNL Adobe XD].

    For instructions, see [Install Workfront for Adobe XD](../../workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-install.md).